awslabs/multi-model-server/docs/export.md

       dependency-model-2-parameter-file
 ```

-The dependency models can also be part of a single sub folder
+The dependency models can also be part of a single sub folder:

 ```bash
 /Model-folder/